ArtifexSoftware/MuPDF.NET/README.md

 ## Prerequistion
 - Visual Studio 2019, 2022
-- .Net Framework v7 or later
+- .Net v7 or later
 - Windows OS

 ## How to build